 A crucial part of a good safety management system is hazard identification and risk management to ensure adequate control.
 It is the responsibility of all managers to ensure that risk assessments are conducted by competent personnel within their areas of responsibility.
 The MyCompliance Risks module is to be used to produce and record risk assessments.
 Managers are to ensure that all staff are familiar with the contents and requirements of the risk assessments.
-For further details on the risk assessment process please refer to COP No8 Risk Assessment or to the appropriate stand-alone guidance i.e., risk assessing Working at height within COP No27 Preventing Falls and Falling Objects.
+For further details on the risk assessment process please refer to Section 4.
+Assessment and Management of Risk